-The Cancer Prevention and Treatment Fund is the important program of the National Center for Health Research, a nonprofit, nonpartisan research, education and advocacy organization that promotes the health and safety of adults and children.
-The key staff of the National Center for Health Research also manage the Cancer Prevention and Treatment Fund.
+The Cancer Prevention and Treatment Fund is the largest program of the National Center for Health Research, a nonprofit research and education center that conducts, analyzes, and scrutinizes research.
+The Cancer Prevention and Treatment Fund is a charity that gathers and uses the most up-to-date information about the causes and treatments of different cancers, so that we can help adults and children prevent cancer and get the best possible treatments.
+We do not accept funding from companies that make products that are the subject of our work.
+The key staff of the National Center for Health Research also work for the Cancer Prevention and Treatment Fund.

 Diana Zuckerman, Ph.D., President